bartromgens/garmin-connect-export/README.md

 ### Get authentication keys
-First get an authentication and cookie header by visiting https://connect.garmin.com/modern/home and copying the `Authorization` and `Cookie` request headers from a request in the browser developer console 'network' tab.
+First get an authentication and cookie header by visiting https://connect.garmin.com/modern/home and copying the `Authorization` and `Cookie` request headers from a `userAuthorization` request in the browser developer console 'Network' tab.

 ### Run the script
 See `garmin_export.py --help` for details.